Toqe/QuickDeploy/README.md

 All these steps can be automated in many different ways.
 But you often have to learn, install and configure a lot of tools and helpers to achieve this.

-This is where QuickDeploy comes into play.
+This is where QuickDeploy comes in.
 It requires you only to install a Windows service on the server.
 Afterwards you can do all the actions mentioned above with simple C# code - or if you like with VB.NET, Powershell or any tool that can use .NET DLLs.

 ### Features